 PC 689 Psychological Testing and Assessment (3.00 cr.)
 Prerequisite: PC 653 or PC 753.
 Focuses on the understanding of the individual through methodology of data collection, testing, and interpretation.
 An overview of the field of psychological testing: basic concepts, aptitude and achievement testing, interest and personality inventories, and projective techniques.
 The psychological report.
 Didactic experiential approach.
 Includes ethical and legal issues as well as professional identification and orientation as related to this topic.
 Also discusses multicultural and social issues in relation to this subject.

 PC 690 Pro-Seminar (3.00 cr.)
 Prerequisite: PC 661, PC 663.
-An opportunity for faculty supervision and peer interaction in the development of the M.S. candidate's final project.
+An opportunity for faculty upparticipation and poor interaction in the development supervision and peer interaction in the development of the M.S. candidate's final project.

 PC 691 M.A.
-Thesis (3.00 cr.)
+Thesis